picodata/genin/README.md

 ---

 ## About
-Genin is a tool that allows you to quickly create an inventory of clusters of any size for an ansible cartridge.
+Genin is an inventory generator for Ansible Cartridge.
+It provides a command-line tool that allows quick creation of inventory for clusters of any size.
-For example, inventory for a cluster of 50 instances could be over a thousand rows in size.
+For example, an inventory file for a cluster of 50 instances can easily be of thousand lines or more.
+Any slight change of the configuration, eg. adding a new configuration option for all storages, means a lot of manual routine and increases the risk of improper or incomplete configuration.
+Genin  allows you to stay confident while maintaining the configuration file and steer clear of inaccuracies and human errors.
-Now imagine that you need to slightly change its configuration.
-May you want to add new configuration parameter to all storages.
-Sounds like guaranteed mistake.
 Genin is the tool that will help you very quickly change the configuration to a new one.

 ## Installation